-Councils should: SLC position Set clear priorities supported by long-term strategies and mediumterm plans covering finances, services, performance and workforce.
+Set clear priorities supported by long-term strategies and mediumterm plans covering services, finances, performance and workforce.
 These plans should inform all council decision-making, service redesign, savings and investment decisions.

-The Council is developing a new strategic plan for the period 2017 to 2022.
+The council is developing a new strategic plan for the period 2017-2022.
 This will be one of the most important documents produced by the council, setting out our vision, values and ambitions, and stating publicly what we hope to achieve in order to improve outcomes for local people.
 The Council Plan will provide a framework which informs all council decision-making, both in terms of annual Resource and Service Plans and in terms of service redesign and resource allocation decisions.

-The Council also has a 3 Year Revenue Budget Strategy that runs until the end of 2018/2019, and a longer term outlook covering 10 years.
-The strategy covers the short and medium term requirements and sets out the Council's assumptions in terms of commitments, grant funding and efficiency requirements.
+The council also has a 3 Year Revenue Budget Strategy that runs until the end of 2018/19, and a longer term outlook covering 10 years.
+The strategy covers the short and medium term requirements and sets out the council's assumptions in terms of commitments, grant funding and efficiency requirements.
 With only one year notification of grant funding, there are inherent difficulties in planning longer term with any certainty.
 This medium to long term strategy will be updated before the end of the financial year.

-A strategic workforce plan has been developed for the period 2016 to 2019.
+A strategic workforce plan has been developed for the period 2016-2019.

-Ensure that budgets are clearly linked to their medium-term financial plans and long-term financial strategies.
-Budgets should be revised to reflect true spending levels and patterns.
-This requires good financial management and realtime information to ensure spending is accurately forecast and monitored within the vear.
+Ensure that budgets are clearly linked to their medium-term financial plans and long-term strategies. financial Budgets should be revised to reflect true spending levels and patterns.
+This requires good financial management and realtime information to ensure spending is accurately forecast and monitored within the year.

-As noted above, the Council has a 3 Year Revenue Budget Strategy that runs until the end of 2018/2019, and a longer term outlook covering 10 years.
-The strategy covers the short and medium term requirements and sets out the Council's assumptions in terms of commitments, grant funding and efficiency requirements.
+As noted above, the council has a 3 Year Revenue Budget Strategy that runs until the end of 2018/19, and a longer term outlook covering 10 years.
+The strategy covers the short and medium term requirements and sets out the council's assumptions in terms of commitments, grant funding and efficiency requirements.